-It is not the role of the DCSO to diagnose or prescribe a management plan for any individual donor with venepuncture related injuries.
-However, the following general advice can be given.

-- Advise avoidance of heavy lifting. - Encourage gentle mobilisation.
-Immobilisation appears to predispose to chronic regional pain syndrome. - Application of cool packs may provide symptom relief.
-Take care to avoid prolonged or direct application of cold as this may cause further damage to the affected area. - Analgesia if required.
-NSAIDs should be avoided for the first 24 hours post venepuncture (NSAIDs can cause prolongation of bruising). - Analgesic options may include paracetamol, NSAIDs, tricyclic antidepressants, e.g. amitriptyline/nortriptyline, or anticonvulsants such as gabapentin/pregabalin.
+- 1. It is not the role of the DCSO to diagnose or prescribe a management plan for any individual donor with venepuncture related injuries.
+However, the following general advice can be given. - 2.
+Advise avoidance of heavy lifting - Encourage gentle mobilisation.
+Immobilisation appears to predispose to chronic regional pain syndrome. - 4.
+Application of cool packs may provide symptom relief.
+Take care to avoid prolonged or direct application of cold as this may cause further damage to the affected area. - 5.
+Analgesia if required.
+NSAIDs should be avoided for the first 24 hours post venepuncture (NSAIDs can cause prolongation of bruising). - 6.
+Analgesic options may include paracetamol, NSAIDs, tricyclic antidepressants, e.g. amitriptyline/nortriptyline, or anticonvulsants such as gabapentin/pregabalin.
 Topical lidocaine or capsaicin 8% patches are alternatives.
 Transcutaneous electrical nerve stimulation (TENS) may be used as pain relief.
-Consult local drug formulary guidance for treatment of neuropathic pain.
+Consult local drug formulary guidance for treatment of neuropathic pain. - 7.
+Consider physiotherapy referral.
+This is especially useful if there are functional deficits. - Consider referral to specialist services for donors with severe symptoms or symptoms lasting more than four weeks.
+Depending on local services and the nature of an individual's symptoms referral to the following specialties may be indicated: Orthopaedics, Plastic Surgery, Neurology.